robert-cochran/machine-learning/README.md

-# neural-net
+# Machine Learning
-getting a better understanding of neural networks by writing them from scratch
+Getting a better understanding of ML algorithms by writing them from scratch

+In Progress:
+- Simple Neural net

+To Do:
+- Linear Regression (LinR)
+  - First and second order
+  - convex and non-convex functions
+- Logisitic regression